akbuma/personal-portfolio/README.md

 # Description

-Personal portfolio handcrafted with HTML, CSS/Sass, and JavaScript
+Personal portfolio handcrafted with HTML, CSS(Sass + BEM), and JavaScript

 Deployed to AWS using Grunt for the CD pipeline.
 Visit my site here:
 ---TBD---